emkaminsk/life/.ai/prd.md

 - Cooldown period after birth configurable in rounds
 - Cooldown prevents immediate re-pregnancy
 - Statistics show count of pregnant females
+- If pregnant woman gives birth and there are no free adjacent fields, the woman dies after birth and the newly born human occupies the field instead of the woman.

 ### US-027: Plant Spawning Dynamics
 Title: Observe resource regeneration